 Mahogany offers a range of hues, from pale pink to reddish-brown.
 It has a generally straight grain, and like cherry, will naturally darken with age.
 This is why a mahogany finish is synonymous with deep, dark brown.

-Birch is hard, heavy and strong.
-It takes well to bending, as seen in Canadel’s line of solid birch dining furniture.
+Birch is heavy, strong, and takes well to bending.
 It ranges in color from cream to a light brown with red tones and it has a fine texture and straight grain.

 Share this Post